kubernetes-sigs/container-object-storage-interface-api/README.md

  The following CRDs are defined for managing the lifecycle of workloads accessing the Bucket:

- - BucketAccessRequest - Represents a request to access a Bucket
  - BucketAccessClass - Represents a class of accessors with similar access requirements
  - BucketAccess - Represents a access token or service account in the storage backend